Tae-Eon/Gen-CUDE/README.md

 # Gen-CUDE

-* Gen-CUDE is an unsupervised, universal context-based denoiser
+* Gen-CUDE is an unsupervised, universal context-based denoiser.

-* Code accompanying the paper "Unsupervised Neural Universal Denoiser for Finite-Input General-Output Noisy Channel" (https://arxiv.org/abs/2003.02623)
+* Code accompanying the paper "Unsupervised Neural Universal Denoiser for Finite-Input General-Output Noisy Channel" (https://arxiv.org/abs/2003.02623).

 * Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics (AISTATS) 2020, Palermo, Italy.
 PMLR: Volume 108.
 Copyright 2020 by the author(s).